doordeck/doordeck-sdk-swift/README.md

-This readme will explain the necessary, to import Doordeck into your app.
+This readme will explain the necessary steps, to import Doordeck into your app.
 *due to a bug in Xcode 10, I cannot create a pod at the minute, this will be coming soon.

 A sample app has been provided to show how to integrate with Doordeck.